 Until 30 June 2017, a TRIP can provide a lot of flexibility depending on your age, your income, how much super you have, and how much tax you currently pay.

 Anyone considering taking a TRIP must have reached preservation age.
 If you were born before 1 July 1960, then your preservation age is 55 years.
-If you were born on or after 1 July 1960, then your preservation age is at least 56 years and can be as old as 60 years.
+If you were born on or after 1 July 1960, then your preservation age is at least 56 years, and if you were born on or after 1 July 1961, then your preservation age is at least 57 years.
 If you were born after June 1964, your preservation age is 60 years.
 For more information on your preservation age see SuperGuide article Accessing super: What is my preservation age?

 You must withdraw no more than 10 per cent of your transition-to-retirement pension account balance (as at 1 July) each financial year, and you must withdraw at least 4 per cent of your account balance each financial year.